Aditya9056/smush-repo/readme.txt

 == Changelog ==

+= 2.7.4 =

+    * Update: Minor UI changes
+    * Fixed: Images not being resized when image is uploaded via Mobile App
+    * Fixed: Notices and Warnings
+    * Fixed: S3 offload Integration - Original Image not being deleted in some cases

 = 2.7.3.1 =

     * Fixed: Pro user unable to login to WPMU DEV Dashboard plugin when Smush is active, Error: "Your key is invalid."